 A critical part of that transition will involve reviewing and updating LIBOR language in loan and derivative documentation.
 To prepare for the probable transition, Chatham has outlined important factors to consider in loan documentation when grappling with the future unavailability of

 Review of LIBOR-related terms

-In commercial loan documentation, LIBOR is typically defined by reference to a specific Fixings Screen at a certain time (e.g., Bloomberg Office ICE LIBOR Fixings Screen LIBOR01 Page at 11:00 a.m., London time).
-While typical LIBOR definitions will include a fallback to request quotes from polling banks if the Fixings Screen is not available, were LIBOR to be temporarily or permanently discontinued, polling may not be a viable fallback option.
-As a result, market participants are encouraged to incorporate more robust fallback mechanisms into their loan documentation.
+In commercial loan documentation, LIBOR is typically defined by reference to a specific Fixings Screen (or a Screen Rate) at a certain time (e.g., Bloomberg Office ICE LIBOR Fixings Screen LIBOR01 Page at 11 a.m., London time).
+LIBOR definitions may include a fallback to request quotes from polling banks (as often selected by a facility’s agent or sometimes a lender) if the Fixings Screen is not available.
+This polling methodology isn't a viable mechanism to determine a fallback rate if LIBOR is permanently discontinued.
+As a result, Chatham encourages market participants to incorporate more robust fallback mechanisms into their loan documentation.

 - Flexibility and alignment with the market are priorities for some market participants in choosing a substitute rate: Some market participants prefer to keep substitute rate definitions as broad as possible, providing flexibility in loan agreements to allow whatever fallback rates are ultimately adopted by the marketplace to be effectively incorporated into the loan agreement.